By the end of this section, you will be able to:

 - Sketch the magnetic field created from a thin, straight wire by using the second right-hand rule.

 How much current is needed to produce a significant magnetic field, perhaps as strong as Earth’s field?
 Surveyors will tell you that overhead electric power lines create magnetic fields that interfere with their compass readings.
 Indeed, when Oersted discovered in 1820 that a current in a wire affected a compass needle, he was not dealing with extremely large currents.
 How does the shape of wires carrying current affect the shape of the magnetic field created?
-We noted in Chapter 28 that a current loop created a magnetic field similar to that of a bar magnet, but what about a straight wire?
+We noted in Magnetic Forces and Fields that a current loop created a magnetic field similar to that of a bar magnet, but what about a straight wire?
 We can use the Biot-Savart law to answer all of these questions, including determining the magnetic field of a long straight wire.

 Figure 12.5 shows a section of an infinitely long, straight wire that carries a current I. What is the magnetic field at a point P, located a distance R from the wire?